SajiburMunna/react-responsive-iframe-package/README.md

 ## 📞 Support

-If you encounter any issues or have questions, please open an issue on our [GitHub repository](https://github.com/SajiburMunna/react-responsive-iframe-package).
+If you encounter any issues or have questions, please open an issue on this repo.

 ---